romkatv/zsh-defer/README.md

 - `zsh-defer` guarantees that all buffered keyboard input gets processed before every deferred command.
-- The argument of `-t seconds` can be fractional.
+- The argument of `-t` can be fractional.
 - The default options of `zsh-defer` are fairly effective at mitigating the [negative side effects](#Caveats) of deferred loading.
 - Options provide full flexibility that hardcore zsh users might desire.